• Skip to primary navigation

 Can I make Mini Egg blondies in a different quantity?

-Yes if you like, you can easily make more or fewer of these yummy blondies, remember you can cut them to whatever size you like if you want to make cute little bite-size blondies.
+Yes, if you like, you can easily make more or fewer of these yummy blondies, remember you can cut them to whatever size you like if you want to make cute little bite-size blondies.

-To make more or less of the mixture, head down to the recipe card below where you’ll see the servings are set to 24, cut from a 32cm x 23cm tray.
+To make more or less of the mixture, head down to the recipe card below, where you'll see the servings are set to 24, cut from a 32cm x 23cm tray.

-Click or hover over the servings number and a little slider will pop up that you can move up or down to get the amount you wish to make.
+Click or hover over the servings number, and a little slider will pop up that you can move up or down to get the amount you wish to make.

-If you change the quantity of batter, you will need a smaller or larger tray, or you can split between two of more trays.
-Bear in mind that having deeper or shallower batter than in the original recipe will affect the baking time.
+If you change the quantity of batter, you will need a smaller or larger tray, or you can split the Mini Egg blondie batter between two or more trays.

 Can I make Mini Egg blondies in individual portions?